robguevarra/gh-website/ProjectDocs/Build_Notes/email-system-phase-2_advanced-features.md

 ## Implementation Plan

+> **Status Note (2025-05-11):**
+> - Webhook endpoint architecture and event normalization/storage are complete and in production.
+> - Advanced analytics API and documentation are implemented (see `/api/email/analytics`).
+> - Dashboard analytics integration is now split into two parallel efforts:
+>   1. **Admin Dashboard Email Analytics:** ~~Create a new section in the admin dashboard dedicated to email analytics~~
+>   - ~~Fetch data from `/api/email/analytics` endpoint~~
+>   - ~~Display metric cards showing key email performance indicators~~
+>   - ~~Implement trend charts to visualize email metrics over time~~
+>   - ~~Add a table showing top email bounces and delivery issues~~
+>   **Completed:**
+>   - Platform-wide Email Analytics dashboard tab is now live in the admin dashboard.
+>   - Features: metric cards, trend chart (Recharts), date/event filters, and top bounces table.
+>   - Built as a modular Next.js client component with Shadcn UI, mobile-first, and DRY principles.
+>   - Data is fetched from `/api/email/analytics` using client-side hooks for a responsive UX.
+>   2. **Per-User Email Event Stats:** ~~Implement per-user email event history and engagement stats (API + UI) in the user detail view (`/api/admin/users/[id]/email-events`)~~

+   **Completed:**
+   - Per-user email analytics tab is now live in the admin user detail view.
+   - API endpoint: `/api/admin/users/[id]/email-events` returns all user-specific email events with filtering.
+   - UI: Metric cards, filters, and event table are implemented using modular, mobile-first components.
+   - Data is fetched client-side for a responsive admin experience.

+> - Redundant tasks have been cleaned up in Task Master.
+See tasks.json for the authoritative list.
+> - Remaining work (in progress): real-time processing, user tagging/segmentation, campaign management, and analytics dashboard UI.
+> - This phase is actively underway.
+See tasks.json for subtask status.

 ### 1. Webhook Processing Infrastructure

+#### Completion Summary (Per-User Email Analytics)
+- The per-user email analytics feature is fully implemented and integrated into the admin user detail view.
+- All work is traceable to Task Master task #39 and related subtasks.
+- This completes the analytics requirements for both platform-wide and per-user scopes.

 - [x] Design secure webhook endpoint architecture
   - Created authenticated REST endpoint to receive Postmark events (`/api/webhooks/postmark`).
   - Implemented request validation and robust error handling/logging.